-Another new and innovative addition to our treatment options, miraDry, is a completely different type of approach to eliminating axillary hyperhidrosis (underarm excessive sweating) and was cleared by the US FDA in January 2011.
-This is the first novel treatment option approved by the US governing body in nearly 7 years!
-As of April 2012, clinical data from two study sites affiliated with the University of British Columbia showed miraDry successful in reducing underarm sweat in over 90% of patients through the final study visit that was 12 months after treatment.
+Another treatment option, miraDry, is a different approach to eliminating axillary hyperhidrosis (underarm excessive sweating) and was cleared by the US FDA in January 2011.
+Clinical data from two study sites affiliated with the University of British Columbia showed miraDry successful in reducing underarm sweat in over 90% of patients through the final study visit that was 12 months after treatment.
 The average sweat reduction was 82%.
 And, patients rated their satisfaction with the treatment at 90%. miraDry has been developed by Miramar Labs of Sunnyvale, California.
-While miraDry is promising news for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in any other area--yet. (we have high hopes!)
+While miraDry is promising for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in any other area--yet.
 Read the research findings, and understand the procedure for miraDry here.

 The use of miraDry and Botox for the treatment of hyperhidrosis is most effective when performed by a physician who has received special training and who has experience with the procedure.
 To find a physician in your area who is familiar with hyperhidrosis treatments, use our Physician Finder and search for those who have the notation 'IHHS-Educated'.

-While nearly all people find that antiperspirants, Botox injections, miraDry or a combination of these hyperhidrosis treatments are enough to manage even the most severe case of excessive sweating in the underarms, there are those who seek a surgical approach to treat their axillary hyperhidrosis.
+While many people find that antiperspirants, Botox injections, miraDry or a combination of these hyperhidrosis treatments (or these treatments combined with an oral medication) are enough to manage even the most severe case of excessive sweating in the underarms, there are those who seek a surgical approach to treat their axillary hyperhidrosis.
 Underarm surgery techniques include: excision, curettage, liposuction, and laser.
 During excision, sweat glands may be cut out.
 Similarly, during curettage they may be scraped out.
 During liposuction they may be removed by suction.
 Using lasers, tissue containing sweat glands is liquefied.
 Combinations of curettage and central excision, or of curettage and liposuction may be used, as well as combinations of liposuction and laser treatments.
 Dermatologists often have good results with these techniques.
 Each of these procedures can be done under local anesthesia (meaning that the patient is not completely "out") and in an office setting (as opposed to in a hospital setting).
 To learn more about these local surgical options for axillary (underarm) hyperhidrosis, click here.

 Please note that in most cases we do not recommend endoscopic thoracic sympathectomy (ETS) for excessive underarm sweating.
 While ETS is perhaps the most commonly discussed, (as well as criticized) surgery for hyperhidrosis, there are other, far less risky, and far more predictable, options for people who suffer from excessive sweating of the underarms.